Ooga Boo: Background

 On August 7, 2017, it was announced that Cher would guest star in an episode of the third season of Home: Adventures with Tip & Oh, where she would voice "Chercophonie", an "innovative, avant-garde [...]
 Boov known for her dissonant music and outrageous fashion sense" who is "so enormously popular that the only way she can go out in public is in disguise."
 It was also announced that she would sing in the episode.

 She recorded vocals for Ooga Boo, a solo by Cher as "Chercophonie", and You Do You Boov, a duet with Rachel Crow as "Tip".
 However, while both songs appear in the episode, only the former would go on to be released as a single.
 The song was produced and co-written by composer and songwriter Alexander Geringas, with Todd Garfield serving as the other co-writer.

 Music video

-A music video produced by DreamWorks Animation and animated by Titmouse was released on DreamWorks' official YouTube channel on August 14, 2017.
+A music video produced by DreamWorks Animation and animated by Titmouse, Inc. was released on DreamWorks' official YouTube channel on August 14, 2017.
 In the video Cher plays a rock diva called "Chercophonie", who wears several outfits throughout the video.
 It also features the series' characters "Tip" and "Oh".